mastercoms/SlackMC/README.md

 4. Copy the webhook URL and set webhook: in the config.yml to that.
 5. Start the server.

 Verified compatible with CraftBukkit, Spigot, Spigot/CraftBukkit 1.8, and Glowstone.
 Definitely works with any Bukkit API server, probably.

+###Slack setup
+1. Log into your Slack account and go to https://my.slack.com/services/new/incoming-webhook
+2. Click on the Add New Integration link on the left-hand side.
+3. Scroll down and select Incoming Webhooks.
+4. Select a channel/direct message recipient and click the green Add Incoming WebHook button.
+5. A green "New Integration added!" confirmation message will appear.
+Scroll down the page and copy the URL under "Your Unique Webhook URL."
+It will look something like this: https://yourcompany.slack.com/services/hooks/incoming-webhook?token=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+6. Under the Integration Settings section, you have the option to label your integration, change the name of your Slack bot and its icon.
+By default, the bot name is incoming-webhook and the default icon is a Sprintly icon.
+These are optional settings.
+7. Scroll down to the bottom of the page and click the blue Save Integration button.

 ##Commands
 **/slack** - The main slack command and command for all subcommands.
 Return help